 📖 Recipe

-Healthy Tomato Tuna Pasta Bake
+Creamy Tomato Tuna Pasta Bake

 Ingredients

-- 280 g pasta shapes wholewheat, organic
+- 280 g pasta shapes organic available

-- 1 tablespoon olive oil organic, fairtrade
+- 1 tablespoon olive oil organic, fairtrade available

 - 1 onion organic, peeled and chopped